Is your website secure?

 Create a secure password, one that is as long as possible and includes upper and lowercase letters, numbers and symbols.
 I know for me a really good password is also really hard to remember.
-The temptation is to use the same password in for multiple accounts.
-But that would be a big mistake, because it puts multiple accounts at risk. so this brings me to my next tip.
+The temptation is to use the same password for multiple accounts.
+But that would be a big mistake, because it puts multiple accounts at risk.
+So this brings me to my next tip.

 Use a Password Manager

-I use a password manager such to store my passwords securely.
+I use a password manager to store my passwords securely.
 There are many of them out there, but the one I use is LastPass.
 I install it on my browser and on all my devices, and it saves all my passwords securely.
 All I have to remember is the one master password.
 I also like that LastPass helps me generate strong usernames and passwords when I open a new account.
 So there’s really no reason not to have a unique password for every account.

 Keep Your Software and Plugins Up to Date